Make Money on the Side as an Exercise Class Instructor – Side Jam Interview #4

 Thank you so much, Cheryl!

-I really appreciate the perspective you’ve provided on a way you can use your talents to make some extra cash on the side.
+I appreciate your perspective on using your talents to make some extra cash on the side.

 I also love the correlation between identifying something you love (i.e. dancing), with ways to stay healthy and spread the knowledge to others.